nashville-software-school/aws-deployment-instructions/README.md

 You can find a video guide for installing the CLI [here](https://www.youtube.com/watch?v=fWbM5DLh25U&t=1s).

 ### AWS Amplify Tutorial
-Before working to deploy your application, it is worth completing a [tutorial](https://docs.amplify.aws/start/q/integration/react) to orient yourself to the
-Amplify tools and to make sure you have configured them correctly.
-It should take no more than an hour, which is less time than it will take you to learn the service while fighting to deploy your application with misconfigurations.
+Before working to deploy your application, it is worth completing a [tutorial](https://docs.amplify.aws/start/q/integration/react) to orient yourself to the Amplify tools and to make sure you have configured them correctly.
+It should take no more than an hour, which is less time than it will take you to learn the service while fighting to deploy your application with 1misconfigurations.

 ### Configuring Your Web Application for Deployment on Amplify